MelkorBalrog/SynapseX/README.md

   emulated hardware or launch neural-network operations.
 - **Graphical interface.** `python SynapseX.py gui` opens a Tk GUI to edit and execute assembly files, load images and inspect results.
+- **Dark mode.** Toggle the ASM editor between light and dark themes for comfortable coding.
 - **Training and inference.** Neural networks can be trained on a directory of labelled images or used to classify a single image from the command line.
 - **Evaluation metrics.** Training curves track loss, accuracy, precision,